What are Debt Covenants?

 - Leverage Ratio (Total Debt/EBITDA) < 5.0x

 - Senior Leverage Ratio (Senior Debt/EBITDA) < 3.0x

 - Interest Coverage Ratio (EBIT/Interest Expense) > 3.0x

 - Downgrade in Credit Rating – i.e. Cannot Fall Below Certain Rating from Agency (S&P, Moody’s)

 The second type of financial covenants is “incurrence” covenants, which are tested only if the borrower takes a specific action (i.e. a “triggering” event).

 Compliance for incurrence covenants is not tested regularly, yet the lender would likely prefer not to test for potential breaches constantly.

-For instance, a potential incurrence covenant is that the borrower cannot raise more debt capital if doing so causes the debt-to-EBITDA ratio to exceed 5.0x.
+- For instance, a potential incurrence covenant is that the borrower cannot raise more debt financing if doing so causes the debt-to-EBITDA ratio to exceed 5.0x.